Jorris-N/Tour-Kenya/README.md

-## Tourism Website - DUT Project
+## Tourism Website

 1. **introduction**

-The following project is a static website for the DUT Project Tourism SME
+The following project is a static website for Tourism Project

 2. **Tech Stack**